nadira30/nadira30.github.io/src/blog/posts/Robotics-projects.md

 The system is powered by a raspberry pi.
 My team and I designed the circuits using the knowledge gain over the course and test our prototype.
 I specifically focused on the moisture control for the soil using capacitive soil moisture and a water pump.
 Refer to the report our work [here](https://docs.google.com/document/d/1N8TD3TCL0ZojVxcyGYNkDk4SEOtTg0cW0MWFkEMRnuU/edit?usp=sharing).

-Please refer to the following [page](https://github.com/willward20/WHAM) for more information.